CtrlK

 Workflow Clarity

-The multi-step consensus workflow is clearly sequenced (steps 0-8) with explicit validation checkpoints (Critic APPROVE/ITERATE/REJECT verdicts), a re-review loop with max iterations and fallback behavior, sequential ordering constraints (steps 3-4 must be sequential), and clear branching for interactive vs non-interactive modes.
-The end-to-end flow example further reinforces the sequence.
+The consensus workflow is clearly sequenced (steps 0-8) with explicit validation checkpoints (Critic APPROVE/ITERATE/REJECT verdicts), a bounded re-review loop (max 5 iterations), sequential ordering constraints (steps 3 before 4), and clear feedback loops.
+The planning/execution boundary is explicitly stated with mutation guards.
+The troubleshooting table adds error recovery guidance.

 3 / 3